Character Strengths Inventory

 A comprehensive reference of personal strengths to explore

 Character strengths are the positive traits that reflect what is best in us.
 The VIA Classification of Character Strengths (Peterson & Seligman, 2004; updated by Niemiec, 2024) organizes 24 universal strengths under six broad virtues.
 Research shows that awareness and intentional use of signature strengths is associated with greater well-being, resilience, and life satisfaction.
+A meta-analysis of strengths-based interventions confirmed that deliberately exercising signature strengths produces meaningful increases in happiness and reductions in depression (Schutte & Malouff, 2019).
 Use this inventory as a starting point: review the categories, notice which strengths resonate most, and consider how you already use them in daily life.

 Wisdom and Knowledge